evsc/zeoLibrary/README.md

 ZeoStream
 ==========
-Stream live data from the serial port of your Zeo Bedside Display (note: company doesn't exist anymore).
+Stream live data from the serial port of your Zeo Bedside Display (note: company went out of business).
 For the correct hardware setup follow the instructions at [Zeo Raw Data Library - Getting Started](http://www.sleepstreamonline.com/rdl/starting.html).
+It boils down to installing the 2.6.3R firmware, and slightly modifying a FTDI cable.

 About every second a ZeoSlice object is read and communicates current raw brainwave data and processed frequency bin data.
 About every 30 seconds the Sleep Manager communicates the average current sleep stage.

 <p align="center">
 	<img src="https://raw.githubusercontent.com/evsc/zeoLibrary/master/zeostream.png"/>